WASHINGTON — Catholic leaders hope to use Pope Francis’ visit in September as an opportunity to share the joy of the faith with the public.

-Each of the Catholic Voices messengers-in-training has a unique background, and set of experiences they are bringing to the table: from the stay-at-home mom to the FBI agent.
+Each of the Catholic Voices messengers-in-training has a unique background and set of experiences to bring to the table: from a stay-at-home mom to a FBI agent.
 Half of the participants at the Washington training session came from the Archdiocese of Washington, and half came from an association of Catholic professionals called the Leonine Fellows.

-William Mattison, a professor of moral theology at The Catholic University of America (CUA), said the session gave him better insights into crafting his presentation of the Church’s message.
+William Mattison, a professor of moral theology at The Catholic University of America (CUA), said the session gave him better insight into crafting his presentation of the Church’s message.

 “I get a lot of opportunities to speak about these, and I feel I know the content, but I want to be able to package the answers more succinctly and effectively,” Mattison told the Register.

-The CUA professor expressed his appreciation for Pope Francis’ ability “to get to the roots of the Gospel with God’s love for us, and mercy for us,” and was looking forward to helping people embrace that message when the Pope comes to D.C.
+The CUA professor expressed his appreciation for Pope Francis’ ability “to get to the roots of the Gospel with God’s love for us and mercy for us,” he said he is looking forward to helping people embrace that message when the Pope comes to D.C.

-“I really like how this is an opportunity to witness — being grounded in our faith and not being nervous in communicating those messages,” said Jeanné Isler, a member of the pastoral council at St. Augustine, the mother church of black Catholics in Washington, D.C.
+“I really like how this is an opportunity to witness — being grounded in our faith and not being nervous in communicating those messages,” said Jeanné Isler, a member of the pastoral council at St. Augustine, the mother church of black Catholics in Washington.

-Isler said the training experience affirmed the need to trust in the Holy Spirit “and trust that our faith will help us tell the right stories and God will take care of the rest.”
+Isler said the training experience affirms the need to trust in the Holy Spirit “and trust that our faith will help us tell the right stories, and God will take care of the rest.”